ObjectPlayer/ethernaut-ctf/README.md

 ### MagicNum Challenge Summary

 The MagicNum challenge requires deploying a contract that returns 42 (0x2a) with bytecode size <= 10 bytes.
-The vulnerability lies in the pseudorandom number generation that uses the previous block hash, which is predictable.
-The solution contract (`MagicNumSolver`) uses the same algorithm to predict the outcome and make the correct guess.
+The solution involves understanding EVM opcodes and crafting minimal bytecode that can return 42 when called.
+The `MagicNumSolver` contract deploys this minimal bytecode contract using low-level assembly.
+This challenge teaches about EVM bytecode optimization and contract creation mechanics.

+### AlienCodex Challenge Summary

+The AlienCodex challenge requires claiming ownership of an alien contract.
+The vulnerability lies in the array length underflow in Solidity 0.5.0 (which doesn't have overflow protection).
+By causing the array length to underflow, we can access any storage slot in the contract.
+The solution exploits this to overwrite the owner address stored in slot 0.
+This challenge demonstrates the importance of understanding contract storage layout and the risks of unchecked arithmetic operations in older Solidity versions.

 ## Other Useful Commands